Bertha (tunnel boring machine): Damage to cutterhead and two-year delay

 By December 6, 2013, Bertha had tunneled 1019 ft, or 11%, of the total 9270 ft length of the tunnel, stopping about 60 ft below ground between South Jackson Street and South Main Street.
 The machine's progress was halted on that day by an unexpected impediment.
 After a month's investigation, WSDOT announced that the machine's cutting blades had encountered an 8 in, 119 ft steel pipe, one of several well casings left over from a previous 2002 drilling project that had assessed groundwater conditions and soil stability in the area in case of another earthquake, such as the 2001 Nisqually earthquake, which led to a need for the replacing of the Alaskan Way Viaduct in the first place.
 Because the machine cannot cut through metal, the pipe damaged several of Bertha's cutting blades, necessitating blade replacement before the machine could proceed.
 The pipes' locations were known to WSDOT and the agency thought they had been removed, while STP admitted in a 2019 lawsuit that they had knowledge of the pipe prior to excavation.

 In early February 2014, as Bertha was being prepared to resume operation, workers discovered it was overheating and that a damaged main bearings seal needed to be replaced.
 Multiple options were discussed to fix the problem, but Bertha was expected to be out of commission until March 2015.
 In December 2014, workers began digging a 120 ft pit in order to lift Bertha's front end up to street level for repairs, but were delayed when groundwater pumping caused visible damage to nearby South King Street and some of its neighboring buildings.
 The front end of the machine, including the damaged cutter head, was successfully lifted onto the surface on the morning of March 31, 2015.
-Seattle Tunnel Partners (STP), the contractors overseeing the project, estimated that fixing Bertha would delay the opening of the new tunnel by an additional nine months to August 2017, which was later extended to March 2018 after additional damage was discovered in June 2015.
+STP estimated that fixing Bertha would delay the opening of the new tunnel by an additional nine months to August 2017, which was later extended to March 2018 after additional damage was discovered in June 2015.